andrew/ultimate-awesome/README.md

 - [awesome-liquid](https://github.com/valerio-vaccaro/awesome-liquid) - An awesome list of resources on Liquid sidechain.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
+- [awesome-geospatial-intelligence-companies](https://github.com/yancheng-go/awesome-geospatial-intelligence-companies) - A list of companies focusing on geospatial intelligence, GIS, RS, Climate risks, and more.
 - [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.